Putin blames 'sloppiness' as anger grows over fire that killed 41 kids

 MOSCOW — Thousands of Russians took to the main square of a Siberian city Tuesday to confront local officials after a shopping mall fire killed at least 64 people, most of the children.

-President Vladimir Putin, who also visited Kemerovo, blamed the deaths on "a criminal negligence, sloppiness," as he laid flowers in tribute to the victims.
+Just days after being re-elected, Russian President Vladimir Putin visited the scene in Kemerovo and blamed the deaths on "a criminal negligence, sloppiness."
 He did not address the rally, which went on for at least six hours.

 "How could this possibly happen?
 What's the reason?"
 Putin said at a meeting with the task force dealing with the fire, according to comments distributed by his press office.